home

 The Holocaust actually happened.

-6. IMPROBABILITY of the CONTRARY
+6. IMPROBABILITY of the CONTRADICTORY

 e.g. I know my world view is correct.

-I know there have been no alien spacemen land on earth.
+I know there have been no alien spacemen land on Earth.

 7. 50% CERTITUDE